-The MGCCC academic calendar provides students with important dates to remember.
-Visit http://www.mgccc.edu/future_students/academic_calendar.php.
+The MGCCC Academic Calendar provides students with important dates to remember.

 How do I register for classes?

 Currently enrolled students may preregister using Web Services.
-You may contact your faculty adviser for PIN numbers and assistance with course selection.
+You may contact your program advisor for PIN numbers and assistance with course selection.
 Former and transfer students should contact the Admissions Office at the campus or center of their choice for preregistration information and information about updating admission files.
 New students who have completed admission requirements can preregister after attending an orientation session.
-Contact the Admissions Office at your campus or center for more information or to arrange an appointment.
-For additional information, visit http://www.mgccc.edu/future_students/registration_information.php.
+Once admission requirements are complete, you will be invited to an orientation session.

 What is the COMPASS test?